-Any other heart monitor app / device should be able to connect to the MultiGeiger, too.
+Any heart monitor app / device should be able to connect to the MultiGeiger, too, but that was not tested yet.
+Any input is appreciated.

 - Figure 1: Connect to the MultiGeiger with the name 'ESP32-<id>', where <id> should be the same ID (7 to 8 digits) as with the access point to set the device up initially. - Figure 2: Find the correct service (UUID 0x180D) and, if needed, load / open characteristics. - Figure 3: Find the Heart Rate Measurement Characteristic (UUID 0x2A37) and click on the icon to start notifications.